techbarrack/terminal-hugo-theme/README.md

 # Setup

 1. This theme uses tailwind CSS
+2. [Optional] How to Use Tailwind
+   	1. By default, the existing `tailwind.css` file will be used in the theme but if you want to play around with tailwind then follow the steps mentioned below
 	2. There are two config files for tailwind located in `assets/csss/tailwind` directory
 		1. For dev run `npm run dev` -> This generates all the possible CSS classes from tailwind.
 Some may still be left out
 		2. For prod run `npm run prod` -> This generates only the CSS classes from tailwind that you are using in the theme
-3. `hugo new site <SITE_NAME>`
+4. `hugo new site <SITE_NAME>`
-4. `cd <SITE_NAME>`
+5. `cd <SITE_NAME>`
-5. `git submodule add git@github.com:techbarrack/terminal-hugo-theme.git themes/terminal`
+6. `git submodule add git@github.com:techbarrack/terminal-hugo-theme.git themes/terminal`
-6. Replace the contents of `<SITE_NAME>/hugo.yaml` with `<SITE_NAME>/themes/terminal/hugo.yaml`
+7. Replace the contents of `<SITE_NAME>/hugo.yaml` with `<SITE_NAME>/themes/terminal/hugo.yaml`
-7. Run the website `hugo server --buildDrafts --disableFastRender --gc --ignoreCache --noHTTPCache --forceSyncStatic --verbose -w`
+8. Run the website `hugo server --buildDrafts --disableFastRender --gc --ignoreCache --noHTTPCache --forceSyncStatic --verbose -w`

 # Modifying the Contents